hack-e-d/In-Field-Prediction/README.md

 # In-Field-Prediction
-An predictor to find the suitable position for a newbie in the sport of Soccer
+An predictor to find the suitable position for a newbie in the sport of Soccer.